tonethar/IGME-330-Spring-2019/projects/project-1.md

 ### F. Code Requirements
 1) Conventions and structure:
     - All code is an external JavaScript files
-    - ES5 revealing module pattern is required
     - `let` and `const` must be used by defualt to declare variables - only use `var` for optimizations
     - D.R.Y. - Don't Repeat Yourself.
 Repeated blocks of nearly identical code must be factored out and placed in a separate function
     - Variable and function names must begin with a lowercase letter
     - Well-commented code.
 Each and every function gets a comment indicating what it does
+2) The use of the ES5 *Revealing Module Pattern* is required
-2) It is expected and required that the code in the assignment (other than from approved libraries) is written by you.
+3) It is expected and required that the code in the assignment (other than from approved libraries) is written by you.
 If you do end up using a small amount of code you found on the web, you must document where you got it from.
 Give credit and a link for all code (fragments or otherwise) that are not written you.
 Failing to give credit opens you to charges of **academic dishonesty**:
    - examples of acceptable use for this project:
      - copying and lightly modifying code for an emboss effect - https://www.i-programmer.info/programming/graphics-and-imaging/2078-canvas-bitmap-operations-bitblt-in-javascript.html?start=2
      - copying and lightly modifying code for a "hamburger" menu - https://www.google.com/search?q=vanilla+javascript+hamburger+menu